xumr0x/service-api-example/docs/readme.md

 # Service API instructions

-In this exercise, we want to create a multi-server architecture for making a simple app for creating and retrieve a list of users!
+In this exercise, we will create a multi-server architecture for making a simple app for creating and retrieving a list of users from the database!

 ## Flow